 “You should get out of there by the time you’re 40 and do your own thing,” she says.
 “There’s just so many people who can go to the top.
 You’re a high achiever.
 You want to do well.
 You’re going to have to take it into your own hands.”

 Would-be entrepreneurs have numerous advantages they didn’t have just a few years ago.
-One important reason is simply because they’re needed to drive the economy forward; small businesses account for 99.7 percent of the employer firms in this country, 64 percent of net new private-sector jobs and almost 43 percent of the total private-sector payroll, according to the Small Business Administration.
-So the government and private-sector organizations are providing more help and money to nurture small-business ownership (see “8 Reasons to Take the Entrepreneurial Plunge" on SUCCESS.com).
+One important reason is simply because they’re needed to drive the economy forward; small businesses account for 99.7% of the employer firms in this country, 65.1% of net new jobs since 2000 and almost 40.3% of the total private-sector payroll, according to the Small Business Administration.
+So the government and private-sector organizations are providing more help and money to nurture small-business ownership.

 Startup costs also are lower today than ever before.
 “This is an incredible time to start a business because the barriers to entry are lower than they’ve ever been before,” says Diana Kander, entrepreneur-in-residence at the Ewing Marion Kauffman Foundation.
 “Now just a few dollars can get you started immediately.”

 “Some people can get into business who never could’ve gotten into business 15 years ago,” thanks to advances such as smartphones, the web and social media, which have “really leveled the playing field,” says Andrew J. Sherman, a partner with the global law firm Jones Day who teaches entrepreneurship and business at the University of Maryland.
 “I’ve been at this for 30 years.
 I have seen startup costs go down each year.
 In the late ’90s, there were quotes being submitted by companies for $5 million to $7 million just to have a website built.”